 It’s become trendy to deconstruct your faith, but where do turn after you’ve torn things down to the foundation?
-Justin is a former pastor and current chaplain, while Ansen is a former radio host and... current radio host.
+Justin is a former pastor and current chaplain and mental health counselor, while Ansen is a former radio host and... current radio host.
 Together, they explore the idea of refreshing our faith by going back and taking another look at the Bible passages, beliefs, and church practices that we've all heard a million times.

 The phrase "social justice" has become a flashpoint for controversy and conflict in American politics and culture.
 But while social justice has been given new meaning in modern times, the idea of helping and serving "the least of these" is far from new.
 What would a social justice look like with the gospel of Jesus as its foundation?
 And is there any potential for unity in the midst of such a fractious debate?